Wales at Twickenham

 Sitting empty: Wales’ Principality Stadium home in Cardiff.
 Bob Bradford/CameraSport/Getty Images)

-The first Test match since the suspension of the Six Nations in March has been unofficially booked for October 10 – All Blacks v Wallabies in Wellington, the first of a four-match Bledisloe Cup series.
+The match since the suspension of the Six Nations in March has been unofficially booked for October 10 – All Blacks v Wallabies in Wellington, the first of a four-match Bledisloe Cup series.

 If played on successive weekends, the quartet would finish on November 7, the day the All Blacks are supposed to be at Twickenham and the Wallabies in Dublin.
 The Rugby Paper reported early last month that New Zealand were resigned to cancelling their European tour on government advice.

-Six England matches from the last day of October until the first week of December has caused inevitable conflict with the clubs, ready to fight their corner rather than lose their best players for a six-week stretch.
+Six England matches from the last day of October until the first week of December has caused inevitable conflict with the Premiership clubs, ready to fight their corner rather than lose their best players for a six-week stretch.

 The French Top 14 are wrestling with their union, the French Rugby Federation, over the same issue.
 France have asked them to release their players for six matches this autumn, including the Ireland one postponed from March.

 The French clubs have made a stand, that they would consider accepting five but no more.
-The presidents of their Top 14 held emergency talks over the weekend before finalising their response ahead of the World Rugby ‘summit' on Tuesday.
+The presidents of their Top 14 held emergency talks over the weekend before finalising their response ahead of the ‘summit’ on Tuesday.

 The refusal of the Anglo-Welsh Leagues to condense their ten-month campaigns and fit into a global season involving summer competition suggests that a formal agreement this week is unlikely.

-“We have a good relationship with the Premiership clubs in England,'' Alain Tingaud, vice-president of the Top 14 told The Rugby Paper.
+“We have a good relationship with the Premiership clubs in England,” Alain Tingaud, vice-president of the Top 14 told The Rugby Paper.
 “If we do too many international matches, they have a big impact on our leagues.
 These are very complicated and challenging times.”

 PETER JACKSON